lukeasrodgers/qa-js-popups/README.md

 2. (Optional) if you need to use constructor recipes, write them, paste into js dev console
 3. Paste the script into js console
+4. QA to your heart's content

 ## TODO

-Allow windows to be created using multiple constructor recipes to cover different states.
+- Allow windows to be created using multiple constructor recipes to cover different states of the application
+- Constructor recipes should provide something like setup/teardown